The 17 Best Winter Perfumes for a Cozy Boost, Reviewed by Editors

 What We Don't: Fresh aspect may feel more spring-y than wintery

 Review For MC: "This scent lasts forever on my skin, even in the winter, when I feel like my scents fade the fastest.
-It smells fresher than most other scents I like—it actually borders on unisex-smelling—thanks to notes like pine needle and rose.
-It's strong enough that one spritz on my wrists is enough, and isn't sweet-smelling like other options on my vanity this season." — Julia Marzovilla, Fashion E-Commerce Editor
+It smells fresh, almost unisex, thanks to notes like pine needle and rose.
+It's strong enough that one spritz on my wrists is enough and isn't sweet-smelling like other options on my vanity this season." — Julia Marzovilla, Fashion E-Commerce Editor

-Imagine you're sitting by the fireplace, wrapped in a thick, cashmere sweater, and drinking some bourbon on a chilly day—Byredo's Vanille Antique is that experience all bottled up.
-It's nowhere near the sugary-sweet vanillas of your youth, but instead, it's a more mature take with added depth, smokiness, and a bit of booziness.
-Byredo perfumes are all generally long-lasting, but this one takes the cake in longevity as a parfum extract, meaning it has a higher concentration of pure fragrance.
+Imagine you're sitting by the fireplace, wrapped in a thick cashmere sweater, and drinking some bourbon on a chilly day—Byredo's Vanille Antique is that experience, bottled.
+It's nowhere near the sugary-sweet vanillas of my youth, but instead, a more mature take with added depth, smokiness, and a bit of booziness.
+As a parfum extract, this scent is particuarly long-lasting.

 Fragrance Family: Warm amber